enthought/pyql/docs/source/getting_started.rst

 Features:
 +++++++++

- * Integration with standard datatypes (like datetime objects) and numpy arrays
+* Integration with standard datatypes (like datetime objects) and numpy arrays;
- * Simplifed API on the Python side (e.g. usage of Handles completely hidden from the user)
+* Simplifed API on the Python side (e.g. usage of Handles completely hidden from the user);
- * Support full docstring and expose detailed function signatures to Python
+* Support full docstring and expose detailed function signatures to Python;
- * Code organised in subpackages to provide a clean namespace, very close to the C++ code organisation
+* Code organised in subpackages to provide a clean namespace, very close to the C++ code organisation;
- * Easy extendibility thanks to Cython and shorter build time when adding new functionnalities
+* Easy extendibility thanks to Cython and shorter build time when adding new functionalities;
- * Sphinx documentation
+* Sphinx documentation.

 Building and installing PyQL
 ----------------------------

 PyQL must be installed on a system that has access to a build of QuantLib (the shared library and the C++ header files).
-It requires patched version of Cython 0.16 (minor patch).
+PyQL works out-of-the-box with Cython 0.17 and later; Cython 0.16 is supported if you apply a minor patch (see below).
 You can find the patch file in the PyQL root directory.

 Once Cython is patched, enter the pyql root directory.
 Open the setup.py file and configure the Boost and QuantLib include and library directories, then run ::